edenau/edenau.github.io/about.md

 I was an active university member.
 I was the Vice-President of Oxford Hong Kong Society, a researcher in OxPolicy: the Oxford Student Think Tank, and a founding member of Oxford Coding Society (help spread the love of coding 💌).
 I also took the opportunity to gain more experience in data science.
 Go to my <a href="{{ site.url }}/resume/">resume</a> for more details.

 After 4 years of undergraduate study in Oxford, I went to Edinburgh in September 2018 for my PhD study.
-I am now focused on leveraging machine learning in climate modeling.
+I am now focused on leveraging machine learning in climate modeling ⛈️.
 Since I did general engineering before, I believe it is well-handled.
 I am now looking for different opportunities to gain more experience in data science (please contact me if you have something to offer!).

 <h4>Interest</h4>